Jacksonville Jaguars vs. Houston Texans NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Jaguars stats and trends

-- The Jaguars have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Jacksonville's games this year have hit the over only two times in 13 opportunities (15.4%).
+- Jacksonville's games this year have hit the over just two times in 13 opportunities (15.4%).

 - The Jaguars average 303.1 yards per game, 81.6 fewer yards than the 384.7 the Texans give up per contest.

-- In games that Jacksonville totals over 384.7 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Jacksonville amasses over 384.7 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year, the Jaguars have turned the ball over 25 times, four more than the Texans' takeaways (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Jacksonville's matchup with the Texans.